This post is sponsored by Mahatma® Rice, but all opinions are my own.

 Want more delicious, easy recipes delivered right to your inbox?
 Sign up for our newsletter and get our FREE 25 Simple, Wholesome Recipes ebook!

-Easy Turkey Rice Casserole
+Leftover Turkey Rice Casserole

 Ingredients